Surgery for secondary breast cancer

 Surgery is rarely used to remove secondary breast cancer because the cancer isn’t usually confined to one spot.
 It may occasionally be done in certain circumstances.

-You’ll be referred to a specialist surgeon called a neurosurgeon to see whether an operation is possible.
-This type of surgery will be carried out in a specialist centre.
+You’ll be referred to a specialist brain surgeon (neurosurgeon) to assess whether surgery is possible.
 Your brain surgeon and specialist nurse will tell you what to expect before and after your operation.
-You’ll probably be in hospital for at least a week.
+You’ll usually be in hospital for at least a week.

 Steroids are given to reduce the swelling around the tumour and improve your symptoms.
 You’ll be given them before your operation and for a few weeks afterwards, depending on your symptoms.
 You will usually have radiotherapy to the brain after you’ve recovered from the operation.

 We have more information about secondary cancer in the brain.